State Environmental Quality Review Act

 The State Environmental Quality Review Act (SEQRA) is a stipulation enacted by the state of New York that all local and state government agencies must uniformly reflect the environmental impacts when considering taking social and/or economic factors into action.

 History

 In 1975, the state of New York passed the State Environmental Quality Review Act to better establish a process when looking to add new developments on a site.
 From 1976 to 2005 there have been alterations to the Changes or Applications and Amendments categories.

-Who Must Apply
+Who must apply

 This applies to any group that is deciding to approve a funded sponsored action through private or public financials.
 These groups include the following;